laderast/laderast.github.io/CV/index.md

 Effective communication, hands-on learning, and mentoring are core to my teaching philosophy.
-I am a strong believer in enabling students in self-directed learning through hands-on workshops including both practical skills in bioinformatics (software development, design and data analysis and visualization) and social skills essential to collaboration (interpretation and communication).
+I am a strong believer in enabling students in self-directed learning through hands-on workshops including both practical skills in bioinformatics (software development, design, and data analysis and visualization) and social skills essential to collaboration (interpretation and communication).
 In terms of practical skills, I have developed and contributed to a number of courses